What to do if I’m injured at work

 Work Injury Attorneys in San Jose

 After you have submitted your claim, your supervisor should send it to their insurance carrier.
 The insurance company has 14 days from receiving the claim to decide whether or not to approve, deny, modify or delay your claim.
 Unfortunately, a rise in workers’ compensation fraud has made insurance companies increasingly skeptical of all claims, especially if the injury is categorized as a repetitive or emotional stress injury.
-To ensure your claim is not denied, delayed or modified, speak to a knowledgeable work injury lawyer at San Jose Workers’ Compensation Attorney Group as soon as possible.
+To ensure your claim is not denied, delayed or modified, speak to a knowledgeable work injury lawyer at San Jose Golden State Workers Compensation as soon as possible.
 They can stay one step ahead of the insurance company to make sure the outcome of your case is just and right.

 Work Injury Lawyers in San Jose